The Best Cheap Dog Foods

-Inexpensive food options tend to have more fillers in them.
-These low nutrition ‘foods’ are designed to keep your dog alive and pass minimal safety and nutrition standards.
+Cheap dog food tends to have more fillers in them.
+These low-nutrition ‘foods’ are designed to keep your dog alive and pass minimal safety and nutrition standards.
+However, they tend to create a nutritional deficit when used for a long period of time.

 But what is a happy medium?
 Are there some brands that you can trust when the money is tight?